FREE SHIPPING ON ALL ORDERS30-DAY MONEY BACK GUARANTEE

 Ashwagandha

-Ashwagandha is one of the most well-studied adaptogens for stress regulation.
+In a double-blind, placebo-controlled trial of 64 adults with chronic stress, ashwagandha root extract reduced serum cortisol by 27.9% and significantly lowered stress scores over 60 days.
 Chronic stress is closely linked to abdominal fat storage, emotional eating, and sleep disruption - all common during menopause.

 Ashwagandha supports: